 Noting that the data on using Acthar gel to treat idiopathic FSGS are limited, Hogan et al (2013) reported on 24 patients with nephrotic syndrome from idiopathic FSGS who were treated with ACTH gel at 2 academic medical centers between 2009 and 2012, either as part of investigator-initiated pilot studies (n = 16) or by prescription for treatment-resistant FSGS (n = 8).
 The primary outcome was remission of proteinuria.
 The median dose of ACTH was 80 units injected subcutaneously twice-weekly.
 Treatment durations were not uniform.
 Twenty-two patients had received immunosuppression (mean, 2.2 medications) before ACTH therapy.
 Six patients had steroid-dependent and 15 had steroid-resistant FSGS.
 At the time of ACTH initiation, the median serum creatinine (interquartile range) was 2.0 (1.1 to 2.7) mg/dl, estimated glomerular filtration rate (GFR) was 36 (28 to 78) ml/min per 1.73 m(2), and urine protein-to-creatinine ratio was 4,595 (2,200 to 8,020) mg/g.
 At the end of ACTH therapy, 7 of 24 patients (29 %) experienced remission (n = 2 complete remissions, n = 5 partial remissions).
 All remitters had steroid-resistant (n = 5) or steroid-dependent (n = 2) FSGS.
 Two responders relapsed during the follow-up period (mean ± SD, 70 ± 31 weeks).
 Adverse events occurred in 21 of 24 patients, including 1 episode of new-onset diabetes that resolved after stopping ACTH and 2 episodes of AKI.

 Individuals diagnosed with infantile spasm are typically treated with a variety of agents; however, treatment has proven to be problematic since it is generally refractory to conventional anti-epileptic drugs.
-Repository corticotropin injection has FDA approval for treating patients with infantile spasms.
+Academy of Neurology and the Child Neurology Society (2004) on the treatment of infantile spasms, repository corticotropin is effective for the short‐term treatment of infantile spasms and the resolution of hypsarrhythmia.
 While there is some evidence that supports the effectiveness of ACTH for the short-term treatment of infantile spasms and in resolution of hypsarrhythmia, the optimum treatment for infantile spasms has yet to be established.

 The FDA has approved H.P.
-Acthar Gel for treatment of infantile spasms (FDA, 2010).
+Acthar Gel for treatment of infantile spasms in infants and children under 2 years of age (FDA, 2010).
 An FDA committee (2010) concluded that there was substantial evidence of effectiveness for Acthar Gel as a treatment for infantile spasms.
 This conclusion was based upon evidence from 1 randomized controlled trial (RCT) with confirmatory evidence.
 The committee agreed that effectiveness has been shown in the cessation of spasms and amelioration of the EEG, but not in the prevention of other seizure types, improvement in long-term developmental outcomes, or any other outcomes.
 According to the product labeling, the recommended regimen is a daily dose of 150 U/m2 (divided into twice-daily intra-muscular injections of 75 U/m2) administered over a 2-week period.
 Dosing with H.P.
 Acthar Gel should then be gradually tapered over a 2-week period to avoid adrenal insufficiency.